 Planning Committee Remit

-- Commenting on applications under the Gaming Act 2005
+5. Commenting on applications under the Gambling Act 2005

 a.
 Relationship with the Planning Authority

-In the event that the Parish Council objects to the application, Elmbridge Borough Council will send the application to the East Area Planning Committee for consideration, unless the Planning Officer refuses the application, when the Officer will resolve the application.
+In the event that the Parish Council objects to the application, Elmbridge Borough Council will send the application to either East Area Planning Sub-Committee or Planning Committee for consideration depending on the number of objections and size of development.